parallel-forecast/AI-dict/docs/dictionary.md

 * Removing the road sign causing the Tesla to crash
 * Making an elaborate chalk drawing causing a cartoonish optical illusion of the road veering off

 ___

+### Artificial General Intelligence (Unclear / Disputed)

+An artificial intelligence system that has capabilities similar to that of humans, including the ability to learn arbitrary new tasks and perform them.

+Examples:
+* Hypothesized future systems that think and act similarly to humans, are agentic, with articulable goals.
+They are capable of performing any individual task or job a human would do, including creative or abstract thought.

+Unclear:
+* Comprehensive AI Services capable of performing every human job or task
+* Systems able to learn any one human task or job, including high level or creative ones, but that are not able to adapt or learn.

+Non-examples:
+* Any currently extant system

+___

 ### Automatable